Troubleshooting & FAQ¶

 Q: Why won't my system boot from SD card?

 A: Most likely SPI NAND interference.
 If your Luckfox Lyra has SPI NAND, you must erase it first.
-See Boot Problems.
+See Common Issues.

 Q: Why is my system so slow?